 The Taj Mahal is one of the seven wonders of the world and is considered to be the most popular tourist attraction in the country.
 A symbol of love, the Taj was built by Mughal Emperor Shah Jahan for his queen Mumtaz.
 Tagore described the Taj as a "teardrop on the cheek of eternity".
-The monument attracts a lot of tourist all around the year.
+This archaeological site in India attracts a lot of tourists all around the year.

 Known For : Light and sound show, Khajuraho | Kandariya Mahadev Temple | Lakshman Temple

 Khajuraho is known around the world for its stunning temples adorned by erotic and sensuous carvings.
 Built between 950 to 1050 AD the sheer confrontational nature of these carvings shows a stark paradox with the conventional Indian ideas about eroticism, leaving everybody spellbound.
 Art in this archaeological site in India is engrained in all of its structures and are a classic example of the finesse of the country's cultural and artistic heritage.

 Known For : Virupaksha Temple, Hampi | Vithala Temple | Elephant Stables

 Hampi, the city of ruins, is a UNESCO World Heritage Site.
 Situated in the shadowed depth of hills and valleys in the state of Karnataka, this place is a historical delight for travellers.
 Surrounded by 500 ancient monuments, beautiful temples, bustling street markets, bastions, treasury building and captivating remains of Vijayanagar Empire, Hampi is a backpacker's delight.
 Hampi is an open museum with 100+ locations to explore and a favourite way to see the archaeological sites in India.